In spring we see our homes differently. After the darkness of winter it is a time to renew our relationship with our home.

 A space that is not lived in, or for whatever reason is not maintained, will eventually decay and become unliveable.

-Romantic notions aside, the repetitive drudgery of housework can be depressing ( a stack of ironing, unwashed dishes, unmade beds).
-Whereas spring cleaning can bring immense satisfaction.
-You are taking on, and fighting the mess.
-The disorder and the grime will be beaten into submission.
-And you will win.
+Romantic notions aside, the repetitive drudgery of housework can be depressing (a stack of ironing, unwashed dishes, unmade beds).
+Spring cleaning, however, can bring immense satisfaction.

 Imposing order and restoring cleanliness creates a strong and important human connection to space.